rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 #### Ubuntu and Debian installation

+##### Install VNstat and IPtraf on Ubuntu and Debian

-Use the following steps to install VNstat on an Ubunto&reg; or Debian&reg; slice:
+Use the following steps to install VNstat and IPtraf on an Ubunto&reg; or Debian&reg; slice:

 1. Use the following commands to search for the following packages from Ubuntu and Debian repositories: